-You will love these old fashioned dessert cake recipes.
-These cakes are easy to make, and they will turn out absolutely delicious.
+You will love these vintage cake recipes.
+These cakes are easy to make, and they will always turn out amazingly delicious.
 Choose one of the fancy layer cakes, the classic loaf cake, or try the scrumptious chocolate roll.
-These are always a joy to serve to family and guests.
+They are always a joy to serve.

 Mom's Recipe Scrapbooks (c.
 1920s)